Magzzie/COVID-19_Analysis/README.md

 - Generally speaking, a Pearson correlation coefficient value greater than 0.7 indicates the presence of multicollinearity.
 - Multicollinearity affects the coefficients and p-values, but it does not influence the predictions, precision of the predictions, and the goodness-of-fit statistics.
 Since our primary goal was to make predictions and did not need to understand the role of each independent variable, we did not see the need to reduce severe multicollinearity for the first prediction attempt.
 - We ran the Random Forest Regression model on all 16 features and got a prediction score of 77%.
+- Rerunning the RFR model on selected features based on their importance to the prediction resulted in a lower testing score of 75%.
+- Removing an outlier from the targer new cases per 100K positively affected the performance of the RFR model, resulting in a R squared value of 0.808 and lower MSE of 457.205.
+- Although none the collinear featuers shown by the heatmap included the target feature of new cases per 100K, we chose to test their influence on the model and removed them from the features set.
+The features with high collinearity were: (total_vaccinations_per_100K, people_fully_vaccinated_per_100K), (life_expectancy, human_development_index), and (median_age, aged_65_older).
+So, we removed one of each set: people_fully_vaccinated_per_100K, human_development_index, median_age.
+Testing the RFR model on the reduced features (13) resulted in 77% as well.
+- Furthermore, we increased the number of decision trees used in the RFR model on the preprocessed 16 features of the first run (of 77% score), and that increased the computational time of the regression and resulted in a testing score of -23%.
+- Applying the increased estimators on 13 features without collinear variables did also consume a substantial computation time and resulted in a testing score of 77% as well.
+- Using Princinpal Component Analysis on all 16 features and on non-collinear 13 features, with and without increasing the number of decision tress in the Random Forest was worse than other enhancement techniques and did not help the model for a better fit.
+That was evident in the negative R squared scores we got from both attempts.
+- Truncating the records down to 720 days into the pandemic had a positive influence on the RFR model performance.
+While the R squared score remained at 77.4%, the mean squared error dropped significantly.
+- Truncating the records down to 700 days into the pandemic had a positive influence on the RFR model performance.
+While the R squared score remained at 77.4%, the mean squared error dropped significantly.